ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial.md

 Next, we specify the network architecture.
 In the following example, we use predefined convolutional neural network (CNN) denoted by `ModelConv`.
-This CNN receives an array of shape $32 \times 32$ with `3` different input channels (three of our density maps) and outputs `2` values (corresponding to two of our pulsar population parameters):
+This CNN receives an array of shape $32 \times 32$ with `3` different input channels (three of our density maps) and outputs `2` values (corresponding to two of our pulsar population parameters).
 ```commandline
 {
     "arch": {